aerospike/asmt/README.md

 ### What Does ASMT Do?

-With ASMT, shared memory segments corresponding to an Aerospike Database primary index are backed up (copied from shared memory to files in the file system) and restored (copied from files in the file system to shared memory).
+With ASMT, shared memory segments corresponding to an Aerospike Database primary and secondary indexes are backed up (copied from shared memory to files in the file system) and restored (copied from files in the file system to shared memory).

-Once the primary index has been copied to shared memory by ASMT, the Aerospike Database node may be restarted, in which case Aerospike Database will find the primary index in shared memory and avoid reconstructing it.
+Once the primary and secondary indexes have been copied to shared memory by ASMT, the Aerospike Database node may be restarted, in which case Aerospike Database will find the primary and secondary indexes in shared memory and avoid reconstructing them.
-Reconstructing the primary index without reading it from shared memory requires scanning all of the records in the database, which can be time-consuming (a [cold start](https://www.aerospike.com/docs/operations/manage/aerospike/cold_start/index.html)).
+Reconstructing the primary and secondary indexes without reading them from shared memory requires scanning all of the records in the database, which can be time-consuming (a [cold start](https://www.aerospike.com/docs/operations/manage/aerospike/cold_start/index.html)).